programminghoch10/ProjectTetris/README.md

 * Game over screen gets redesigned
 * Added credits
 * Added the feature of greyscaling the screen when paused
-* A string of following blocks is now shown at the right side of the screen
+* A list of upcoming blocks is now shown at the right side of the screen
-* The look of the user interface gets added
+* The look of the user interface gets improved

 ## Encountered problems and cut features